noejon/devto/TIL/gitmirror.md

 λ git clone --mirror git@company.com/repository.git
 ```

-Note the [--mirror](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---mirror) option.
-A new `repository.git` folder is created, it contains both the codebase and the history.
+Note the [--mirror](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---mirror) option: it creates a `repository.git` folder with both the codebase and the history.

 Before running the next commands, we need to create an empty repository in github cloud.
 If you wanted to change the name of you repository, now is a good time.
 For this example we will keep the name `repository`.